 With no ice cream maker needed, semifreddo is just a godsend dessert to cool you off when it’s way too hot to heat the oven.
 Plus, it’s super customizable with fresh seasonal flavors all year round, like citrus and berries.

 Silver lining to the steamy days of summer?
-Beating the heat with a glass of strawberry granita.
-With no ice cream machine required, all you need to recreate this refreshing summer dessert is a fork to scrape the ice as the frozen strawberry mixture freezes.
+Let’s beat the heat with a glass of strawberry granita.
+With no ice cream machine required, all you need to recreate this refreshing strawberry dessert is a fork to scrape the ice as the frozen strawberry mixture freezes.

 In this ice-cold treat, the fresh, sweet strawberry flavor truly shines through.
 The texture is flaky and coarse, which is why it’s considered a close cousin to sorbet.
 Other than strawberries, you can always try them with other flavors using the same technique.